 Whites and non-whites alike have cried out, at seeing Mangle Video products like Guyver, Cyber City OEDO and Angel Cop: why all the Caucasians??
 To which anime purists replied, enraged, that even if we arrogant Westerners think every instance of japanimation is a Betty Boop ripoff, characters with big round eyes, pale skin and multicoloured hair are not just Western icons (to which I agree: real Japanese don't look like that, but neither do real Caucasians), that more than one ethnicity is portrayed in anime (which is clearly visible, so again I agree), that the unrealistic japanimation big-eyes style is a way to transcend ethnic icons (yes, but on which ethnic icon is that style based?) and that we just don't appreciate Japanese culture enough to see that there is no, repeat no attempt anywhere at all to portray characters as ethnically Caucasian: and here, I totally disagree.
 Anime is a very recent part of that under-appreciated Japanese culture, born in a time of cultural contact with the West after centuries of near-isolation, a time when the West (read: USA) was seen by many countries, including humble Holland, as "the way to go".
 Anime is, up to now, a uniquely Japanese phenomenon (although it's pretty much going international through its exportation to many countries, excluding humble Holland) but it is most definitely influenced by Western culture and by the Western icon of "man", which is still, despite the USA's multi-ethnicity, White, Anglo-Saxon, Protestant, preferably male.
 Gatch chara designs were quite intentionally Caucasian, and when I see a run-of-the-mill production featuring a blue-eyed big-bosomed blonde, I have a hard time trying to believe that this is intended to represent a Japanese woman.
 And this is not a question of misinterpreting the style, because there is a difference that shows.
 Of course Mangle would export mainly products with "Caucasian"-looking characters and "Western" settings to assure high sales (oh, and how they failed), but they brought out at least two films, Wings of Honneamise and 3x3 Eyes, which were drawn in exactly the same style I recognize as "japanimation", but in which many if not all of the characters are clearly Asian, big eyes, white skin and all, and the kinds of anime shown at cons - anime that is sometimes never commercially exported - can have sufficiently low "Caucasian" content to illustrate that difference.

 Mononoke hime, the latest from Miyazaki, is anime with NO Caucasians.
 It is also anime with NO daft plots, magic battles, panty shots, mecha, villains or demons, which may explain why, according to the booklet, this is the most record-breakingly popular anime film in Japan at this time.
 Wait: there is one demon.
 In a quiet village of the kind where the king is as much as the tribe headman, the prince, a champion archer whose steed is a loyal and sensible deer, sees a demon enter the field and make for three girls who happen to be harvesting: it is a "tatarigami", a creature turned demon through having suffered extreme pain (see, no villains in this anime) and to touch it is to be cursed and to slowly turn into a demon oneself.
 The prince manages to kill the tatarigami, a giant boar, but not without being touched.
-The resident shaman can do nothing for him but exile him to prevent wider contamination, and advise him to seek the cure in the west, where these giant boars live.
+The resident shaman can do nothing for him but exile him to prevent wider contamination, and advises him to seek the cure in the west, where these giant boars live.
 She gives him the cause of the demonic transformation, a strange stone (in fact, a bullet) to help him on his quest.
 The elders are rather sad that he of all persons should be cursed, since he is, after all, the heir to the, er, throne?
 He leaves, and the village is never heard of again.

 West, in this case, does not mean America.
 It means a magical mountain where talking giant animals live, in this case boars and wild dogs, one of whom has adopted a human cub, the Princess; and a village built on this mountain by an enterprising and courageous woman called Eboshi who mines steel, has invented firearms and uses this invention to win freedom and safety for her followers and fellow-villagers.
 This mining involves cutting timber, for which the wild dogs of the mountain have declared war on her, and they are first seen trying to sabotage a cattle transport.
 The wandering prince comes in contact with both mountain and village when he rescues two men who have fallen into a ravine during this action.
 With the help of little ghost creatures of the forest who scare the cattle herds witless, but of whom the prince's sensible deer shows no fear, they make their way out of the forest and into the village, where the prince shows his wounded arm and the strange "stone", and is told that it is indeed a bullet from Eboshi's guns.